How SpaceX’s rocket diplomacy backfired in the Bahamas

 According to SpaceX’s orbital calculations, the Falcon 9 rocket can carry heavier payloads and more satellites to space if its booster is allowed to land in Bahamian territory.
 Meanwhile, Starship’s trajectory from Texas to orbit requires it to pass over Caribbean airspaces, exposing the region to potential debris if the rocket fails, as it has in all three of its test flights this year.

-SpaceX’s deal with the Bahamas, the government said, also included a $1 million donation to the University of Bahamas, where the company pledged to conduct quarterly seminars on space and engineering topics.
-The company must pay a $100,000 fee per landing, pursuant to the country’s space regulations it enacted in preparation for the SpaceX activities.
+SpaceX’s deal with the Bahamas, the government said, also included a US$1 million donation to the University of Bahamas, where the company pledged to conduct quarterly seminars on space and engineering topics.
+The company must pay a US$100,000 fee per landing, pursuant to the country’s space regulations it enacted in preparation for the SpaceX activities.

 While SpaceX made steep investments for an agreement prone to political entanglement, the Falcon 9 booster landings could resume later this summer, two Bahamian officials said.